Tick42/glue-js-mock/readme.md

 ## Tests
 We use puppeteer to test the app in this sample, however the mock is not tied up to puppeteer and can be used other tools.

-Let's dissect one of the tests that verifies that when a button is pressed external interop method is called and a div is updated with the result of that method
+Let's dissect one of the tests that verifies that pressing a button on the page updates a div with the result of an external interop method.

 As a first step we register a new interop method that will be invoked by the web.
 We access the mocked glue which is attached to the window object to do so: